Google: How we fought fake ads, sites & scammers in 2016

 We have long-standing policies that prohibit AdSense users from placing ads on websites that help scammers mislead users, such as a website where you buy fake diplomas or plagiarism research.
 In November, we expanded our policy and introduced the service AdSense misrepresentative content, which helps us take action against webmasters who falsify their identity and mislead users with their content.
 From November to December of 2016, we reviewed 550 websites that were suspected of distorting content to users, including misleading news organizations.
 We took action against 340 from those who violated our policy, both for distortion and for other violations, and almost 200 publishers were expelled from our network.

-In addition to all of this, we support the industry's efforts, such as that of the industry Coalition for Better Ads, with the aim of protecting users from bad on the Internet.
-Even though we removed more false ads in 2016 than ever before, the battle doesn't stop here.
-As we invest in better detection, fraudsters are investing in ever more sophisticated efforts to trick our systems.
+In addition to all of this, we support the industry's efforts, such as that of the industry Coalition for Better Ads, aiming to protect users from bad internet experiences.
+Even if we removed more false ads from 2016 than ever, the battle does not stop here.
+While we are investing to better locate, crooks invest in even more sophisticated efforts to fool our systems.

 Keeping them on and fighting them is essential to protect users and ensure they get the most out of free internet.